-A guide booklet available from the Bath and Bradford on Avon Antique Dealers Association lists over 100 antique dealers in the area, many who specialize in specific areas of interest, including Furniture, Antique textiles, linen & Lace, Clocks, Jewellery, Books & prints, and Fine Art, to name but a few.
+A guide booklet available from the Bath and Bradford on Avon Antique Dealers Association lists over 100 antique dealers in the area, many who specialize in specific areas of interest, including Furniture, Antique Textiles, Linen & Lace, Clocks, Jewellery, Books & Prints, and Fine Art, to name but a few.

 The Bartlett Street Antique Centre features over 50 knowledgeable dealers offering everything from buttons and barometers to textiles and toys.
 160 showcases are filled with added treasures for the collector.

 Another centre that you will want to check out is the Assembly Antiques Centre, and it also is filled with specialist dealers in silver, furniture, paintings, prints and other goods.
-At this centre and others you can arrange for shipping services to get those treasures back home safely.
+At this centre and others, you can arrange for shipping services to get those treasures back home safely.

 Having your purchases shipped allows you to travel about freely and continue your search, and it avoids the hassle of trying to cram everything into your luggage for the return home.

-There are several regularly scheduled antiques markets held in the area, including the Paragon Antiques Market that takes place every Wednesday, and the Bath Flea Market held on Saturdays.
+There are several regularly scheduled antique markets held in the area, including the Paragon Antiques Market that takes place every Wednesday, and the Bath Flea Market held on Saturdays.
 To get advance information to assist you in planning your visit, contact the Bath and Bradford On Avon Antique Dealers Association at www.babaada.com

 The best advice we ever got in knowing how much clothing to pack for the trip was to pack only those things that were absolutely essential, then go through and discard half of it!
 Remember, you don't have to impress anyone, so cut your wardrobe to the bone.